EliGurarie/EliGurarie.github.io/_posts/2020-07-01-Social-P-Values.md

 *(Image by K. Joly - from a recent [paper](https://www.mdpi.com/2072-6651/12/5/334) published, unexpectedly, in the journal* Toxins).

 Obviously caribou are social and aggregate.
-The question is: if we only observe onle very few of them, can we detect *significant* social aggregation?
+The question is: if we only observe only very few of them, can we detect *significant* social aggregation?
 And - more relevantly - see how those aggregations vary over time?

 ## A super-straightforward estimate

 Let's take a look at a very straightford measure: how many really *close* encounters are there in some subset of data?
 Below, a figure of the number of pair-wise distances among all caribou (from one particular herd, in one particular year) that are less than 200, 100 and 50 m.
-Note - the range size for this particular herd is on the otder 100's of km in a given dimension, so these distances are really quite small.
+Note - the range size for this particular herd is on the order of 100's of km in a given dimension, so these distances are really quite small.

 Ok, here's the graph: